atick-faisal/label-studio/docs/source/templates/image_bbox.md

 Note that when you rotate rectangles (bounding boxes), the anchor point is different depending on how you perform the rotation.

-### Bounding box rotation in Label Studio UI
+### Bounding box rotation in Annotation Hub UI

 If you rotate a bounding box using your mouse in the labeling interface, the rotation anchor point is the **center** of the rectangle.

 ![Diagram showing mouse rotation](../images/rectangle_ui_rotation.jpg)

-### Bounding box rotation in the Label Studio results
+### Bounding box rotation in the Annotation Hub results

 If you rotate by directly editing the rotation angle under the **Info** panel of the labeling interface, the rotation anchor point is the **top left** of the rectangle.
-This is also how it is saved in the Label Studio `annotation.result[]['value']` (regardless of how you performed the rotation):
+This is also how it is saved in the Annotation Hub `annotation.result[]['value']` (regardless of how you performed the rotation):

 ```json
  {